gauravz7/googleveo/README.md

     -   `.gitignore` to exclude sensitive files and local artifacts.
     -   Modular code with `lyria.py` for music generation logic.

+## Key Code Modules

+-   **`veo_streamlit_app.py`**: The main Streamlit application.
+It sets up the overall page configuration, sidebar for global settings (GCP Project ID, GCS bucket, local output directory, Drive link), and orchestrates the different tabs.
+It also contains common helper functions for GCS, Google Drive, and calling Veo APIs.
+-   **`standard_veo_module.py`**: Contains the UI and logic for the "Standard Veo" generation tab.
+This module was adapted from `v0-streamlit.py` and handles image/URL uploads, prompt input, and calls to the Veo API for standard text-to-video and image-to-video generation.
+It uses helper functions primarily from `veo_streamlit_app.py` passed as arguments.
+-   **`promptbuilder.py`**: Implements the "✨ AI Prompt Builder" tab.
+This module allows users to upload an image and provide a text idea, then calls the Vertex AI Gemini model to generate an enhanced, descriptive prompt suitable for video generation.
+-   **`moviecreator.py`**: Powers the "🎬 Movie Creator" tab.
+It allows users to upload multiple video clips, add word-by-word animated text overlays with font selection, adjust video playback tempo for each clip, and combine them into a single movie with optional background audio.
+-   **`lyria.py`**: Handles the logic for the "Lyria Music" generation tab, interfacing with the Lyria model on Vertex AI to generate music from text prompts.
+-   **`.env`**: Used to store environment variables like GCP project IDs, GCS bucket names, and API keys.
+This file is not committed to Git (see `.gitignore`).
+-   **`requirements.txt`**: Lists all Python dependencies required for the project.
+-   **`Dockerfile` & `.dockerignore`**: (If present) Files for building a Docker container image of the application, suitable for deployment (e.g., to Google Cloud Run).

 ## Setup

 1.  **Clone the Repository (or set up your local copy):**